Rohingya health crisis in west Myanmar after aid groups forced out

 By Aubrey Belford

-KYEIN NI PYIN CAMP Myanmar As three-month-old Asoma Khatu approached her final, laboured breaths, her neighbour Elia, a 50-year-old former farmer, dug through the strongbox holding some of the last medicines in this camp for Myanmar's displaced Rohingya.
+KYEIN NI PYIN CAMP, Myanmar, April 28 As three-month-old Asoma Khatu approached her final, laboured breaths, her neighbour Elia, a 50-year-old former farmer, dug through the strongbox holding some of the last medicines in this camp for Myanmar's displaced Rohingya.

 First, some paracetamol for the severely malnourished girl's fever and a wet towel for her forehead.
 Then some rehydration salts for her diarrhoea.
 There was nothing else left.